Fenix Nickel Project: Forbidden stories investigation

 In 2019, a media investigation involving several outlets and coordinated by the French consortium Forbidden Stories found evidence of a smear campaign and suspicious economic payments that may have undermined the consultation process that followed the 2019 court ruling.
 It also found that local Mayan residents blamed the mine for failed crops and water pollution.
 Residents also said that although they had been promised schools and other development, they had not seen these benefits.
 Communities on land claimed by the mine expressed fears that they would be displaced, and reported catching deformed fish in Lake Izabal.

 The investigation examined millions of leaked internal documents belonging to mining company Solway's Guatemalan subsidiary, and found that several pollution events were not reported, some of which could have led to criminal prosecution.
 They also found documentation of a massive discharge that occurred at the same time as the Lake Izabal pollution incident.
 Discharge from the mine at this time was reported by both the mining company and the government, and explicitly linked to the mine in the leaked documents.
 The investigation also found evidence of "troubling methods to exert influence over local politics and repress dissent.", including tens of thousands of dollars budgeted for bribery of community leaders.
 Local leaders report attempts at bribery and threats of violence for noncooperation with attempts to access nickel deposits under their towns.

 The company denied wrongdoing, and questioned the authenticity of the documents.
 The government said that laboratory testing attributed the pollution event to micro-alga, but has not made these studies public.

 2021 protests

-In October 2021, protestors objecting to the allegedly rigged consultation blockaded the mine and the processing plant.
+In October 2021, protesters objecting to the allegedly rigged consultation blockaded the mine and the processing plant.
 After three weeks of blockades, on October 24, a confrontation where four police officers were wounded resulted in the government making an emergency declaration that restricted personal freedoms, imposed curfews, and deployed 1000 soldiers to El Estor (a community of 10,000).
-The soldiers arrested more than 60 protestors and raided over 40 homes.
+The soldiers arrested more than 60 protesters and raided over 40 homes.

 Some local residents stated that they supported the emergency declaration and that the mine had brought development to the area.